Understanding Hairline Cracks in Stucco: Are They Normal and How to Address Them?

 • Curing the Caulk:

-• Allow the caulk to cure as per the manufacturer’s instructions.
-This can vary depending on the product and weather conditions.
+• Allow the caulk to cure per the manufacturer’s instructions, which can vary based on product and environmental conditions.

 • Keep an Eye on Repaired Cracks:

-• Monitor the repaired cracks over time to ensure that the fix is holding and that no new cracks are forming.
+• Regularly check the repaired cracks to ensure the fix is holding and no new cracks are forming.

 6. Consider Aesthetic Matching: